vmware/vic/doc/user_doc/vic_admin/interop.md

 IT teams can assure service-level agreements for container workloads with VMware vSphere Distributed Resource Scheduler&trade; (DRS) as well as reduce planned and unplanned downtime with VMware vSphere vMotion.

-You can restart or upgrade the virtual container host without needing to take the containers offline during the process.
+You can restart the virtual container host (VCH) without needing to take the containers offline during the process.
 You do not require a native agent on the ESXi host.
 The appliance VM does not need to be running for vMotion to occur.
 Clusters with non-container VMs can also vMotion with fully automated DRS.

+## Maintenance Mode ##
 Hosts with container VMs can enter maintenance mode without manual intervention, with these exceptions:

-- For a standalone host, you must first power down the virtual container host or any other VMs before entering maintenance mode.
+- For a standalone ESXi host, you must power down the VCH and any container VMs before entering maintenance mode.
-- In a clustered vSphere environment with DRS set to automatic, DRS first migrates the virtual container host to another host in the cluster and then enters maintenance mode.
+- In a clustered vSphere environment with DRS set to automatic, DRS migrates the VCH to another host in the cluster before the host enters maintenance mode.
-- For a host with a container VM running, DRS first migrates the VM to another host in the cluster and then enters maintenance mode.
+- For a host with container VMs running, DRS migrates the container VMs to another host in the cluster before the host enters maintenance mode.

 ## VMware vSAN&trade;
-The virtual container host maintains filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be which can be housed in shared vSphere datastores, including vSAN and NFS datastores.
+The VCH maintains filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be which can be housed in shared vSphere datastores, including vSAN and NFS datastores.

-## Enhanced Link Mode Environments
+## vCenter Linked Mode Environments
-You can deploy virtual container hosts in enhanced linked mode environments.
+You can deploy VCHs in vCenter Linked Mode environments.

 ## Multiple VLAN
-You can deploy and run Docker commands against a virtual container host on a vCenter appliance that has multiple portgroups on different VLANs within the datacenter.
+You can deploy and run Docker commands against a VCH on a vCenter appliance that has multiple portgroups on different VLANs within the datacenter.

 <!--
 ## vSphere Instant Clone